mx-car/car_com/README.md

 ## Demo
 ```
-demo_car_com -r 100 # to run the motor with 100 rps
+/opt/carcom/bin/demo_car_com -r 100 # to run the motor with 100 rps
 ```
 ## Troubleshooting
 * You might have an issue with some Boost functionality cannot be found alltough you have Boost properly installed.
 Try adding